emdin/lsdb/README.md

 # LSDB.js
-Lightweight database and ORM layer for the LocalStorage-enabled browsers
+Lightweight database and ORM layer for the LocalStorage-enabled browser(s)

 ## Quick start